tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %}>

+<mark>The undercurrent of tension or even hostility is soon mirrored by Needy herself when she accompanies Jennifer</mark> to the aforementioned concert. <mark>She looks on uncomfortably as Jennifer plays up the role of the sweet awkward doe-eyed girl in the hopes of getting the lead singer's romantic attention... and retreats until she overhears the band talking about Jennifer being a virgin.</mark>

 <mark>Needy takes this as her cue to storm up to the band, taking on what looks to be a protector role, insisting that Jennifer *is* a virgin which is something she knows to be untrue.</mark>